Sabrina-Moore/Showcase-Repo/README.md

    ```sh
    npx expo start
    ```
+9. After running the above command:
+- The development server will start, and you'll see a QR code inside the terminal window.
+- Scan that QR code to open the app on the device.
+On Android, use the Expo Go > Scan QR code option.
+On iOS, use the default camera app.
-9. Test the code and make changes
+10. Test the code and make changes

 <p align="right">(<a href="#readme-top">back to top</a>)</p>